Efficient and Effective Deep Multi-view Subspace Clustering

 \subsection{Connections to Related Works}

-E$^2$LMVSC has two main purposes: deriving a unified representation that is sufficient yet minimal for clustering, and decoupling the parameter scale from the number of samples to quickly yield self-expressive coefficients.
-Although learning a minimal-sufficient representation seems to be a relatively common topic in previous work\cite{Wan2021MultiViewIR, Wang2022SelfSupervisedIB, Yan2023MultiviewSC}, it should be pointed out that, our E$^2$LMVSC differs significantly from such methods.
-To be concrete, existing methods based on information bottleneck theory, such as MIB \cite{Federici2020LearningRR}, and MSCIB \cite{Yan2023MultiviewSC}, focus on learning a representation that captures consistent information, without considering the complementarity among multi-view data.
-This is mainly because, in these methods, the information not shared by all views is enforced as clustering-irrelevant and discarded, which undoubtedly loses valuable complementary information.
-Besides, MFLVC\cite{XuT0P0022} proposes a multi-level learning framework, where view-private information is implicitly filtered out during high-level feature learning.
-Similarly, it also neglects complementarity.
+E$^2$MVSC has two main purposes: deriving a unified representation for clustering that is minimal-sufficient and discriminative, and decoupling the parameter scale from sample numbers to quickly yield self-expressive coefficients.
+Although learning a minimal-sufficient representation seems to be a relatively common topic in previous work\cite{Wan2021MultiViewIR, Wang2022SelfSupervisedIB, Yan2023MultiviewSC}, it should be pointed out that, our E$^2$MVSC differs significantly from such methods.
+To be concrete, existing methods based on information bottleneck theory, such as MIB \cite{DBLP:conf/iclr/Federici0FKA20}, and MSCIB \cite{Yan2023MultiviewSC}, focus on learning a representation that captures consistent information, without considering the complementarity among multi-view data.
+This is mainly because, in these methods, the information not shared across views is enforced as clustering-irrelevant and discarded, which undoubtedly loses valuable complementary information.

-In contrast, our E$^2$LMVSC explicitly decouples consistent, complementary, and superfluous information across multi-view data by introducing a novel constraint of soft clustering assignment similarity.
-Then our method, maximizing the mutual information between unified representation and complementary representations, and minimizing the mutual information with the superfluous representations, can sufficiently guarantee the preservation of complementarity in unified representation.
-Besides, we consider and enhance the discrimination of unified representation.
+MFLVC\cite{XuT0P0022} proposes a multi-level learning framework, where view-private information is implicitly filtered out during high-level feature learning.
+In contrast, our E$^2$MVSC explicitly decouples consistent, complementary, and superfluous information from multiple views by introducing a novel constraint of soft clustering assignment similarity.
+Then our method, maximizing the mutual information between unified representation and complementary representations, and minimizing the mutual information with superfluous representations, can sufficiently guarantee the preservation of complementarity in unified representation.
+Besides, we consider and enhance the discriminability of unified representation.

-SENet\cite{ZhangYVL21} finds a simplistic metric-based network that produces self-expressive coefficients, without the network parameters needed to scale with the number of samples.
+SENet\cite{ZhangYVL21} finds a simplistic metric-based network that produces self-expressive coefficients, without the network parameters needed to scale with sample numbers.
 Though this is the same starting point as our work, we extend metric learning to the multi-view learning setting and, moreover, directly generate a symmetric self-expressive matrix for spectral clustering.